-Our responsibility is to express to the Company a conclusion on the EEV basis supplementary information in the Half Year Financial Report based on our review.
-Our conclusion, including our conclusion relating to going concern, is based on procedures that are less extensive than audit procedures, as described in the Basis for conclusion section of this report.
+In reviewing the EEV Financial Results, we are responsible for expressing to the Group a conclusion on the EEV Financial Results in the half-yearly financial report.
+Our conclusion, including our Conclusions Relating to Going Concern, are based on procedures that are less extensive than audit procedures, as described in the Basis for Conclusion paragraph of this report.